What You’ll Learn 💾

 Window

-The Window trigger works with two independent levels, which build some kind of window.
-The trigger condition can become true when the signal enters or leaves the window.
+The window trigger works with two independent levels that form a window.
+The trigger condition becomes true when the signal either enters or leaves this window.

 Enters range